-Forwards and Futures are a type of financial contract, or we can say trading strategies in the stock market.
+Forwards and Futures are a type of derivatives contract which derives their value from the performance of underlying assets.
 Both types of contracts allow the trader to buy or sell a certain asset at a certain price in the future.
-Though both allow the traders to trade in the future, there are many Forwards vs Futures differences.
-To understand the importance and use of both these trading strategies, one must know these differences.
+Though both allow the traders to trade in the future, there are many forwards vs futures differences.
+To understand the importance and use of both, one must know these differences.

 - Final Words

 Forwards contracts are an agreement between two private parties to buy and sell an asset at a date in the future and at a specific price.
-Both the date and the price are set at the time of entering the contract.
-Also, forward contracts are the counter (OTC) contracts, which means they do not trade on any established stock exchange.
+Both, the date of buying or selling and the price are set at the time of entering the contract.
+Also, forward contracts are over-the-counter (OTC) contracts, which means they do not trade on any established stock exchange.
+These work in accordance with the needs of counterparties, enabling customization of contracts such as the delivery date and so on.

-Futures Contracts or Futures are also very similar to the Forward contracts.
-It also includes an agreement to buy and sell an asset at a specific rate at some time in the future.
+Futures Contracts or Futures are also very similar to forward contracts.
+It also includes an agreement to buy and sell an asset at a pre-defined specific rate at some time in the future.
 The only major difference being they are standardized contracts that trade on the stock exchange.

 Following are the similarities between Forwards and Futures contracts: